f3ath/jessie/README.md

 Each `Node` produced by the `.read()` method contains the `.pointer` property which is a valid [JSON Pointer] and can be used to alter the referenced value.
 If you only need to manipulate JSON data, check out my [JSON Pointer implementation].

+## User-defined functions
+The JSONPath parser may be extended by user-defined functions.
+The user-defined functions take precedence over the built-in ones which are defined by the standard.
+The functions are polymorphic: you may define functions with the same name, and the parser will pick the first of them which fits the use case (the return type, the number and the type or arguments).

 ## References
 - [Standard development](https://github.com/ietf-wg-jsonpath/draft-ietf-jsonpath-base)